Boredom at Work

 Bambu Lab X2D 3D printer with AMS 2 multi-material system

-Bambu Lab just announced the X2D — the successor to the now-discontinued X1 Carbon and the company’s first compact 3D printer with true dual extrusion.
+Bambu Lab just announced the X2D, the company’s first compact 3D printer with true dual extrusion and an actively heated chamber.

 The X2D launched on April 14, 2026 with the tagline “Xcellence made simple.”
 Here’s everything you need to know.